The Quest for the Perfect Rose

 Aloha Rose was one of the roses that I brought from my city apartment, and it blooms to this day on my trellis.

-I created new beds in sheltered locations, and ordered barefoot rose collections - hybrid teas from Jackson and Perkins for the bed bordering my stone garage, fragrant David Austin roses to grow along the fence.
-The roses were undoubtedly fussy plants - ravaged by aphids and Japanese beetles, and stripped of their leaves due to blackspot and other fungal diseases.
+I created new beds in sheltered locations, and ordered barefoot rose collections—hybrid teas from Jackson and Perkins for the bed bordering my stone garage, fragrant David Austin roses to grow along the fence.
+The roses were undoubtedly fussy plants, ravaged by aphids and Japanese beetles, and stripped of their leaves due to blackspot and other fungal diseases.
 Despite winter protection, some reverted to their Blaze rootstock, so instead of a yellow shrub rose, I ended up with another red climber that bloomed only once a year.

 But when they were in bloom, the roses were gorgeous.
 Every year, my children lavishly decorated the table with roses for my Mother's Day breakfast, and made elaborate bouquets for my June birthday celebration.
-They even brought me a bouquet of my roses when I was in the hospital one early November.
+They even brought me a bouquet of my roses when I was in the hospital one November.
 So even as I debated whether I should continue growing these beautiful, fussy flowers, I knew that I could not give them up.
 I decided to go on a quest for roses that were winter hardy, disease-resistant, fragrant, re-blooming, and had the "cabbage-rose" look of old-fashioned roses that I love.

 a birthday bouquet made by my daughter